docker/docs/content/guides/testcontainers-cloud/common-questions.md

 ### How is Testcontainers Cloud different from the open-source Testcontainers framework?

-While the open-source Testcontainers framework runs containers locally on your development machine or CI server, Testcontainers Cloud moves this process to the cloud.
-This reduces the resource strain on local environments and provides more scalability, especially in CI/CD workflows.
+While the open-source Testcontainers is a library that provides a lightweight APIs for bootstrapping local development and test dependencies with real services wrapped in Docker containers, Testcontainers Cloud provides a cloud runtime for these containers.
+This reduces the resource strain on local environments and provides more scalability, especially in CI/CD workflows, that enables consistent Testcontainers experience across the organization.

 ### What types of containers can I run with Testcontainers Cloud?